Call Center Reporting: The Definitive Guide (2022)

 - Average Handle Time (AHT)

 This metric measures the length of your agents’ interactions with customers from start to finish.
-The clock begins when your customer dials the phone, and ends when your agent is ready to field a new call.
-That means it includes the time a customer spends in a caller queue, navigating through your IVR system and speaking with an agent, in addition to the time your agents spend documenting necessary information post-call.
+The clock begins when your customer dials the phone and ends when your agent is ready to field a new call.
+That means it includes the time a customer spends in a caller queue, navigating through your IVR system, and speaking with an agent, in addition to the time your agents spend documenting necessary information post-call.
 It’s a good metric for evaluating the efficiency of your agents, but make sure you don’t place too much of an emphasis on having a low AHT — rushed agents are prone to make more mistakes and often offer a lower quality of customer service.

 You should decide on a benchmark that makes sense for your business and have your agents shoot for that month-to-month.

-- Average After Call Work Time (ACW)
+- Average After-Call Work Time (ACW)

-After every call, an agent has to attend to a variety of important quasi-secretarial tasks: completing transaction reports, updating databases, reporting issues and the like.
-The time it takes to complete these tasks is measured and recorded as the average after call work time KPI.
+After every call, an agent has to attend to a variety of important quasi-secretarial tasks: completing transaction reports, updating databases, reporting issues, and the like.
+The time it takes to complete these tasks is measured and recorded as the average after-call work time KPI.

-While it can certainly be lowered through efficiency-focused training sessions, certain call center softwares can help, too.
+While it can certainly be lowered through efficiency-focused training sessions, certain call center software can help, too.
 CloudTalk, for example, has a number of handy features that can help your agents complete after-call tasks quickly and easily.